 Physical and Mental toll on the caregiver

-Check out whether you have been discouraging your siblings and others from helping by giving the impression you don’t need help.
+Another area to check out is making sure you have not been discouraging your siblings and others from helping by giving the impression you don’t need help.
 By alerting or involving these people, you can decrease the financial pressure and other necessities you are shouldering alone.

-Another source of headache comes from the attitude of, generally, healthy elderly parents.
-The attitude of, “Don’t bother me, I have been doing this all my life”.
+Another source of headache to be aware of comes from the attitude of, generally, healthy elderly parents.
+The attitude of, “Don’t tell me what to do, I have been doing this all my life”.

 Imagine a diabetic elderly person, predisposed to diabetic comma or cataracts, driving a car, or on top of a roof effecting repairs?
 What a disaster!